S-Abdelnabi/LLM-Deliberation/README.md

 ---

 ## Games
-- All games can be found under `games_descriptions` (under construction).
+- All games can be found under `games_descriptions.
 Current games are:
   - `Base` game
   - `Base rewritten`: base game rewritten by GPT-4
   - 7-player and 6-issue variant extended from base game